What Is Your Burden of Proof When Filing an Insurance Claim?

 Examples of Bias, Fraud, and Incompetence

-As you can see from just these few recent examples, not all engineer reports reflect accuracy, competency, or non-bias, and insurance companies that use these reports to deny claims are not always acting in good faith, according to the courts who have ruled against them.
-There are times when withholding money from you based upon reports that they know to be inaccurate have been considered vexatious and, through litigation in a federal or state court, have entitled policyholders to punitive damages in addition to the money owed to them.
+As you can see from these few recent examples, not all engineer reports reflect accuracy, competency, or non-bias, and insurance companies that use these reports to deny claims are not always acting in good faith, according to the courts who have ruled against them.
+There are times when withholding money from you based upon reports that they know to be inaccurate has been considered vexatious and, through litigation in a federal or state court, has entitled policyholders to punitive damages in addition to the money owed to them.
 Your attorney can provide more details in this area.

-There are many more stories that I can share but I think, by now, you get the point.
-There are times when neither the insurance carrier nor the engineer writing a report should have the final word.
+There are many more stories that I can share, but I think, by now, you get the point.
+Sometimes, neither the insurance carrier nor the engineer writing a report should have the final word.

 What can you do if you are working on the claim by yourself?

-Last but not least, if you are an engineer who wrote an accurate report that favored the policyholder but had your report changed or modified by someone you work for that provides different conclusions than yours that are incorrect, do the right thing and report that action to your state licensing board.
+Last but not least, if you are an engineer who wrote an accurate report that favored the policyholder but had your report changed or modified by someone you work for who provides different conclusions than yours that are incorrect, do the right thing and report that action to your state licensing board.

 James H. Bushart, Senior Claim Law Associate